tianxiaogu/ape/README.md

 Developers may also want to use the new compiler [d8](https://developer.android.com/studio/command-line/d8) in the new SDK.

 Ape can be built by simply running `ant` or `ant assemble` in the root folder of the project (where the `build.xml` is.).
-Developers can also clean the build by run `ant clean` first for a clean build.
+Developers can also clean the build by running `ant clean` first for a clean build.

 ## Development